 - What we do has replaced who we are. – the church are those for whom Christ died, who believe in Him, who live together for the sake of each other to His glory etc. The church has never been nor will it ever be a place or any program.
 A body cannot be defined by its plans but its people.

 - Spiritual growth now means ministry involvement.
 Loosely, “ministry involvement” is seen through assimilation and “ownership”.
 These things do not make growth.

 - Taking care of people has been relegated to programs.
 Long gone are the days (as the norm) where the whole church cared for itself, taught each other and were concerned greatly for maturity, holiness, benevolence etc. Now people with problems and needs are turned over to a system, not a sister.
 They are pushed off on a benevolence council instead of a brother.

 - Church is now a place rather than a people.
 We don’t go to church.
 We don’t ‘have’ church… we are the church.
 Sad that we’ve lost that focus as a whole.

 - Pastors feel the need to make leaders rather than disciples.
-Leadership development is SO FAR DOWN the list of priorities of a pastor that he should never use the term.
 Pastors should replicate themselves in other men who will teach the church and teach others to do the same.
-We don’t need professionals, we need idiots for Jesus.
+We don’t need professionals, we need servants for Jesus.